-When pupils leave, the school will ensure that their child protection file is transferred to the new school or college as soon as possible.
-This will be transferred separately from their main pupil file, ensuring secure transit and a confirmation of receipt will be requested and retained.
-Where appropriate, the DSL will share information in advance of the pupil transferring so support can be put in place.
+When a child leaves BINS, the DSL will make sure that their safeguarding file is transferred to the new education setting or college within 5 days of an in-year transfer or within 5 days of the start of a new term.
+This will be securely transferred separately from their main file and a confirmation of receipt will be requested and kept.
+Where appropriate, the DSL will share information in advance of the child transferring so support can be put in place ready for when the child starts.
+When a child starts our school, we will make sure key staff are aware of the safeguarding file as soon as possible.
 If BINs is the last school that the pupil attends, their child protection file will be securely stored by the school until their 26th birthday is reached when it will be securely disposed of.

 'The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.'
-(Keeping Children Safe in Education 2023) 'This includes allowing practitioners to share information without consent.'
+(Keeping Children Safe in Education 2024) 'This includes allowing practitioners to share information without consent.'
 (Keeping Children Safe in Education 2021)